 Application Deadline: Rolling admission (until program is full)

-Scholarship support is available for domestic students whose family income qualifies them to receive financial aid.
+Scholarship support is available for students whose family income qualifies them to receive financial aid.
 To be considered for a scholarship, applicants need to fill out a separate Financial Statement & Scholarship Application and submit to the Admissions Office an official copy of their high school transcripts and a copy of their parents/guardians' most recent tax return, in addition to the required application materials listed below.
 Qualified applicants will be reviewed for scholarship on a rolling basis starting April 1 until all the scholarships have been awarded.
 Scholarship applications must be submitted along with the application materials listed below.
 Early submission is recommended.Back To Top

 Admission to the DID summer program is on a rolling basis until the program start date of June 22, 2015.
 Early application is recommended to secure a place.